topweedx-ship-it/Lancilotto-agent/SCREENER_CHANGELOG.md

 Implemented a complete cryptocurrency screening system that dynamically selects the best coins for trading based on quantitative criteria.

+## Change Log

+### 2025-12-01: Rate Limiting Optimization

+Addressed severe rate limiting issues (429 errors) with Hyperliquid API during full screening.

+**Changes:**
+- **Batch Price Fetching**: Implemented `get_all_prices()` in `HyperliquidDataProvider` to fetch all symbol prices in a single API call instead of one per symbol.
+- **Consolidated Metrics Fetching**: Refactored `get_coin_metrics` to use a single OHLCV fetch (250 days) for all calculations (Momentum, Volume, ATR, Trend Indicators) instead of multiple specific fetches.
+This reduced API calls per symbol from ~6 to 1.
+- **Optimized Delays**: Adjusted delays in `screener.py` to be more efficient (0.5s between calls, 5s pause every 20 symbols) while remaining safe due to reduced call volume.
+- **Result**: Screening process is significantly faster and robust against 429 errors.

+---

 ## Files Created

 ### Core Module (`coin_screener/`)